 One of the easiest ways to think about this digital marketing term is to relate it to the process of adding a new team member to a company for an open opportunity.

 For instance, you are in the market for a digital advertising executive.
 You post the job listing online, outlining the requirements, and your inbox is flooded with applicants.
 Of those who throw their name into the hat, a handful will be qualified for the job, while many others will move straight to the slush pile.

-It’s vital for professionals to distinguish between a lead and a qualified lead with digital marketing efforts.
+Distinguish between a lead and a qualified lead

 While a company may have a mega database of emails they send their promotional newsletters to, if only 5 percent of those leads are qualified, their actual reach is much lower.
-It isn’t beneficial to create campaigns if they are ending up in the trash of a person’s inbox or going unread entirely.
+It isn’t beneficial to create campaigns if they end up in the trash of a person’s inbox or go unread entirely.

 From a social media perspective, it’s often easy to see where a brand has invested in qualified leads (rather than just purchasing followers) when comparing their following count to their likes per post count.
 If they have a high amount of followers but very few likes, it means their audience isn’t engaged with their content.